Assistance with Daily Life: NDIS budget areas explained.

-Will funding for Assistance with Daily Life be included in my Plan?
+Will Assistance with Daily Life funding be included in my plan?

-The need for assistance with daily life is assessed by the NDIS on a case-by-case basis.
-It will be included if it is decided to be a ‘reasonable and necessary’ support that meets your needs and will help you to achieve your goals.
+The need for Assistance with Daily Life funding is assessed by the NDIS on a case-by-case basis.
+It will be included if it is considered a ‘reasonable and necessary’ support that meets your needs and will help you to achieve your goals.

 We can help you.

 Talk to us about the best way to prepare for your NDIS Plan or Plan Review meeting – we can make sure you have the very best chance of getting the help you need.

 Call us on 1300 05 78 78 to have your questions answered or book your free NDIS pre-planning session or sign up to Leap in! plan management today.

 Initially published 15 February 2019, updated 1 October 2020.